imAsparky/junction-box/docs/source/about.rst

 |

+#.
+You want people to use your project.
+#.
+If you have good documentation, people are more likely to use your project.
+#.
+If people are more likely to use your project, you will have more contributors.
+#.
+If people have trouble installing your project with poor documentation, they are more likely to opt out.

+|

 Continuous documentation is a critical task often overlooked or poorly executed.

 Over time as memories fade, the need for good quality documentation becomes evident.